ABevier/game/README.md

 - Spells
 - Melee?

+- Make Arrows lead a target so they don't look janky

 - DONE: add debug toggle for field of view
 - DONE: fix inRange check to not use triangles
 - DONE: Stop using tweens for auto attack - and make them follow the target?